Shaggy-alt/CyberSecProjects/README.md

 ____________________________________________________________________________________

-NOTE: ALL OF MY PROJECTS WERE CONDUCTED IN A CONTAINED ENVIRONMENT.
+NOTE: MOST IF NOT ALL OF MY PROJECTS WERE CONDUCTED IN A CONTAINED ENVIRONMENT.
 SOME OF THESE TECHNIQUES/TOOLS WILL GET YOU INTO LEGAL TROUBLE WHEN USED IMPROPERLY.
 DO NOT ATTEMPT IN LIVE PRODUCTION/ WITHOUT CONSENT OF OWNER.